Monday, 13 July 2020

 Consort : Sri Irayar Valliammai / Valaiammai

-Some of the important details of this temple are …..
+Some of the salient features of the temple are…..

-The temple is facing west with an entrance Gate.
-The temple tank with lotus flowers are around the temple keeping the front side for access.
+The temple faces west with an entrance gate.
+The temple tank with lotus flowers is around the temple, keeping the front side for access.
 Balipeedam and Rishabam are after the entrance.
-The bas-reliefs of Crow ( Yama ), Monkey ( Vaali ), a Sage worshiping Lord Shiva of this Temple with Lord Shiva and Parvati as Rishabaroodar are on both sides of the Temple.
-The sanctum sanctorum is small and swayambu moolavar is also small.
-In koshtam, Vinayagar, Dakshinamurthy, Maha Vishnu, Brahma and Durgai.
+The bas-reliefs of Crow (Yama), Monkey (Vaali), a Sage worshipping Lord Shiva of this Temple with Lord Shiva and Parvati as Rishabaroodar are on both sides of the temple.
+The sanctum sanctorum is small, and the swayambu moolavar is also small.
+In kostam, Vinayagar, Dakshinamurthy, Maha Vishnu, Brahma, and Durgai.

 In the inner prakaram sannadhi for Vinayagar, Murugan, Viswanathar, Visalakshi, Durgai, Navagrahas, Bhairavar, Naalvar, Saptamatrikas and Chandikeswarar.

-The Ambal sannidhi is at front, after the entrance and facing south.
-It was told that originally Ambal sannidhi was out side and latter shifted to the present place.
-The total temple is constructed on the rocky surface.
+The Ambal sannidhi is at the front, after the entrance, and facing south.
+It was said that the Ambal sannidhi was originally located outside and was later moved to its present location.
+The total temple is constructed on a rocky surface.

 HISTORY & INSCRIPTIONS

-The Saka year 1451 ie 1529 CE ( ARE 295 of 1902 ), the Vijayanagara King Krishnadeva Maharayar inscription records the gift of Village Pallavapuram towards Poojas and prayer.
+In the Saka year 1451, i.e., 1529 CE (ARE 295 of 1902), the Vijayanagara King Krishnadeva Maharayar's inscription records the gift of the village Pallavapuram for Poojas and prayers.

-The Rashtrakuta king Kannaradevan’s period inscription records the gift of Land towards sribali pooja.
+The Rashtrakuta king Kannaradevan’s period inscription records a gift of land for the Sribali pooja.

-During Sambuvarayar period’s inscription ( ARE 291 of 1902 ) records the order issued to Neeraninthan Sethurayan, to gift the village Sathyamangalam alias Ammanallur to this temple.
+The Sambuvarayar-period inscription (ARE 291 of 1902) records an order issued to Neeraninthan Sethurayan to gift the village Sathyamangalam, alias Ammanallur, to this temple.

-Note: A Mahendra Varma Pallava Rock cut cave is about 500 meters from the temple.
+Mahendra Varma Pallava's Rock-cut cave is about 500 meters from the temple.

 Vali worships Lord Shiva

-Ladies pray Ambal to get a child boon and get rid of Balarishta dosham. ( Bala means child and arishta means illness ), by offering bangles also called as –Valayal or Valai.
-Hence Ambal is called as Valaiammai.
-Also this temple is a parihara sthalam for the Shani dosha.
+Ladies pray to Ambal for a child boon and to get rid of Balarishta dosha.
+(Bala means child, and arista means illness ), by offering bangles, also called Valayal or Valai.
+Hence, Ambal is called Valaiammai.
+Also, this temple is a parihara sthalam for the Shani dosha.

 TEMPLE TIMINGS: